Sonfjället National Park

 The great thing about driving on these types of roads is that you can just drive at a super slow pace without bothering others, because there are hardly any other cars.
 And if there are any, just let them pass.
 So don’t forget to look into your rearview mirror regularly.
 Each time we think we see wildlife, we stop the car, grab our binoculars and have a thorough look to see what we’ve found.

 At Dalsvallen we decide to take a short walk.
 We follow the orange markings uphill, until we have a beautiful view across the valley.
 Here we take a break and gaze down the opposite mountain slopes with our binoculars.
-We are not lucky and don’t see any wildlife at all.
+We are not in luck and don’t see any wildlife at all.

 Hours later we drive further down the road to Linsell where we prepare our dinner.
 We decide to drive back to the campsite along the same road.
 The sun is going down and it’s becoming dark soon: this is the time to spot wildlife.
 At Rånddalen we turn right again and then suddenly I feel that something is staring at me from the bush.
 I see a giant moose standing in the bushes a few meters away from the car.
 It is too dark to take a photo but we feel incredibly lucky still.